The Best Way to Cut Aluminum – Which Tool to Use? – Top Picks & Reviews

 The top three methods are the best way to cut lots of aluminum in a short amount of time.
 However, if you only need to cut a bit of aluminum and don’t have any of the above tools available, you can use a pair of electric shears.
 They’re cheaper than going out and buying a whole table saw, but they still can cut through aluminum effectively.

-This tool is very versatile and great for making small cuts you can’t do with larger machines.
+This versatile tool is great for making minor cuts you can’t do with larger machines.
 They are lightweight and portable, making them perfect for cutting small patterns and getting the details just right.
 They’re also very good with awkward angles and in-the-field cutting, where a miter saw may not be suitable.

 Most electric shears can work on aluminum up to 14-gauge.
 This should work for most projects, but it will not be suitable for thicker pieces of aluminum.
-You will have to cut slowly with electric shears as well, though this can be said for nearly all tools used to cut aluminum.
+You will also have to cut slowly with electric shears, though that can be said for nearly all tools used to cut aluminum.

 The worst part about these tools is that they rely entirely on your accuracy.
-To get a straight line, you’ll need to have a meticulous hand and a well-trained eye.
+You’ll need a meticulous hand and a well-trained eye to get a straight line.
 We recommend the Genesis GES40 4.0 Amp Corded Swivel Head Variable Metal Shears.

 - 4-amp motor